godaddy/gasket/packages/gasket-nextjs/README.md

 ## How it works

 During server side lifecycles' data can be added to the gasketData property.
-When the `withGasketData` hoc is added to a custom nextJs _document, the gasketData is added to the rendered html inside a script tag.
+When the `withGasketData` hoc is added to a custom Next.js _document, the gasketData is added to the rendered html inside a script tag.

-The `withGasketDataProvider` can be added to a nextJS custom _app or react component.
+The `withGasketDataProvider` can be added to a Next.js custom _app or react component.
 This HOC will capture the gasket data from server side gasketData property or the script tag that was rendered to the html.
-If nextJs is preforming a SSR the data will come from the gasketData property, otherwise the data will come from the script tag.
+If Next.js is preforming a SSR the data will come from the gasketData property, otherwise the data will come from the script tag.
 The `withGasketDataProvider` hoc will then create a provider and inject gasket data into a context that can be consumed by the `useGasketData` hook.

 The `useGasketData` will provided access to the gasket data within the context of the `withGasketDataProvider` so the data can be used within any react component.